 When planning where to start in a room try to avoid having a scribe on one end and a miter on the other if possible.
 If the wall is so long a single board isn't long enough you will need a lengthening joint.

 I never Butt join two boards together square, I always join them together with a miter.
 This helps to hold the two pieces flush, gives the joint a large surface area to glue and they can also be fixed (pinned) to one another.
 It doesn't have to be a 45° miter, as long as both pieces are cut to the same angle.

 Anything above 22.5° normally works well and looks neat too.

-If fixing to Stud Work walls, make sure you make the join where there is a timber stud that the end of the overhanging board can be fixed to.
+If fixing to Stud Work walls, make sure you position the join where there is a timber stud behind that you can fix the end of the overhanging board to.
 It will look a bit like the below picture, the marker pen on the floor is there so I know the position of the timber studs: